-Choose the less attractive side of the joined guitar back as the inside surface, and transfer the back bracing pattern using the same process as you did for the top.
+Choose the less attractive side of the joined guitar back as the inside surface, and transfer the back bracing pattern from the blueprint to this surface.
 Place the four braces in position with their curved surfaces contacting the back, and notice their more extreme curvature (a 20-foot radius).
 Unlike the top gluing setup, a flat surface is not used as a gluing caul for the back braces.
 Instead, make a radiused outer gluing caul by tracing the outer curve of the longest back brace onto a 20" piece of scrap 2" x 4" wood (illustrated).
 Saw and sand it to shape.
 You can make four cauls if you want to glue all the back braces simultaneously.